NanaBright/ludwig/docs/FINAL_SUMMARY.md

 ## 📋 Available Templates

 1. **Web** - Full-stack web applications with authentication, database, and modern UI
 2. **Desktop** - Cross-platform desktop applications with modern GUI framework
+3. **Embedded** - IoT and embedded systems with hardware abstraction and connectivity
-3. **CLI** - Command-line applications with argument parsing
+4. **CLI** - Command-line applications with argument parsing
-4. **Basic** - Simple Ludwig applications for learning and experimentation
+5. **Basic** - Simple Ludwig applications for learning and experimentation

 ## 🎓 Perfect For